-- Program for International Student Assessment (PISA).
+- Program for International Student Assessment (PISA) (OECD).
 The PISA database contains the full set of responses from individual students, school principals and parents.
 Conducted every 3 years beginning in 2000.

 - World Bank Microdata Library.
 Facilitates access to data collected through census, sample surveys of households or businesses, or administrative data collection processes.

 - International Household Survey Network.
-The IHSN catalog provides searchable metadata from thousands of surveys and censuses conducted in low- and middle-income countries.
+The IHSN is an informal network of international agencies.
+Its catalog provides searchable metadata from thousands of surveys and censuses conducted in low- and middle-income countries.
 In many cases links are provided to download microdata online.

 - International Social Survey Programme.
 The International Social Survey Programme (ISSP) is a continuing annual programme of cross-national collaboration on surveys covering topics important for social science research.

 - World Values Survey (WVS).
 The World Values Survey is a global network of social scientists studying changing values and their impact on social and political life.

 - Global Barometer Surveys (GBS).
 GBS is the first comprehensive effort to measure, at a mass level, the current social, political, and economic atmosphere around the world.
 Data can be accessed by submitting a request on their website.

 - World Bank Enterprise Surveys.
 Enterprise Surveys offers an expansive array of economic data on 131,000 firms in 139 countries.

 - Multiple Indicator Cluster Survey (MICS) (UNICEF).
 Data on key indicators on the wellbeing of children and women.
 Access must be requested and approved (no fee, turnaround within a few days).